-The federal government will achieve this tax provision by extending the area covered by the Goods and Services Tax towards intangible goods, a category where internet services and products fall under.
-By imposing tax on this area, the government can easily achieve its goal of acquiring $350 million dollars.
+The federal government will achieve this tax provision by extending the area covered by the Goods and Services Tax towards intangible goods, a category which internet services and products fall under.
+By imposing a tax on this area, the government can easily achieve its goal of acquiring $350 million dollars.

-Due to the significant budget cuts on government sectors, a huge number of federal government employees are facing loss of employment.
+Due to the significant budget cuts in government sectors, a huge number of federal government employees are facing the loss of employment.

-It can be inferred that these potential employment losses can be offset by the government’s substantial funding towards the small business sector.
+It can be inferred that these potential employment losses can be offset by the government’s substantial funding for the small business sector.